-- Billing for services, supplies, or equipment that are not rendered to, or used for, Medicaid patients; - Billing for supplies or equipment that are unsuitable for the patient's needs or are so lacking in quality or sufficiency as to be virtually worthless; - Claiming costs for non-allowable supplies, or equipment disguised as covered items; - Misrepresenting dates and descriptions of services rendered, the identity of the provider or of the recipient; - Submitting duplicate billing to the Medicaid Program or to the recipient, which appears to be a deliberate attempt to obtain additional reimbursement; and - Arrangements made by providers with employees, independent contractors, suppliers, and others (through various devices such as commissions and fee splitting) which appear to be designed primarily to obtain or conceal illegal payments, and/or additional or duplicate reimbursement from Medicaid.
+- 1. Billing for services, supplies, or equipment that are not rendered to, or used for, Medicaid patients; - 2.
+Billing for supplies or equipment that are unsuitable for the patient's needs or are so lacking in quality or sufficiency as to be virtually worthless; - 3.
+Claiming costs for non-allowable supplies, or equipment disguised as covered items; - 4.
+Misrepresenting dates and descriptions of services rendered, the identity of the provider or of the beneficiary; - 5.
+Submitting duplicate billing to the Medicaid program or to the beneficiary, which appears to be a deliberate attempt to obtain additional reimbursement; and - 6.
+Arrangements made by providers with employees, independent contractors, suppliers, and others (through various devices such as commissions and fee splitting) which appear to be designed primarily to obtain or conceal illegal payments, and/or additional or duplicate reimbursement from Medicaid.